When it comes to deep cleaning, it’s hard to beat an upright vacuum.

 - Lacks a motorized brush which means this will not deep clean carpet

-- Lacks a mini turbo brush
+- It lacks a mini turbo brush

 When it comes to refinement and performance, Dyson has always ranked on top of a lot of “best of” lists.
-Unfortunately that’s not the case with the MultiFloor canister vacuum.
+Unfortunately, that’s not the case with the MultiFloor canister vacuum.

 In typical Dyson fashion, expect quality to be on the upper end of the spectrum as Dyson uses pretty good quality plastics.
 Don’t expect to see too much metal from this for weight saving reasons.

 Don’t expect to get a lot of tools with this variant.
 It only comes with the combination brush and crevice tool.
 If you have pets, you may want to consider buying the tangle-free turbo brush that works great on upholstery.